 The Threads plugin brings collaborative inline comments to your documentation.
-Select any text on the page, leave a comment, start a discussion — all stored directly in your markdown source files with zero database needed.
+Select text, leave a comment, and start a discussion.
+All threads are stored directly in your markdown source files.
+No database is required.

 Original Author: @svallory

 This plugin is in alpha.
-The API and storage format are stable, but the UI is under active development.
+The API and storage format are stable.
+The UI remains under active development.

 | Option | Type | Default | Description |